 Sometimes two distinct but interrelated views of an object or system are needed to reason about the physical world.
 For example, sometimes an engineer must think of "the liquid in the container" as an object (the contained-liquid ontology) while also reasoning about a hypothetical collection of molecules traveling together through the system as an object (the piece-of-stuff ontology).
+Likewise, a river may be viewed either as a static container of water defined by its banks (i.e., the same river it was a century ago), or as a dynamic collection of little pieces of water, each of which retains its identity as it flows to the sea.

-As Hayes [4,5] notes, neither ontology alone suffices to explain commonsense reasoning about liquids.
+As Hayes [6, 7] notes, neither ontology alone suffices to explain commonsense reasoning about liquids.
+Similarly, neither ontology alone suffices for intelligent computer-aided engineering.
 It is easy to reason about "the pressure at a portal" in the contained-liquid ontology, but impossible to explain the details of a thermodynamic cycle without following a "piece of stuff" through the system.
 The piece-of-stuff ontology, as we shall show, makes explicit the notions of continuity of space and conservation of matter, but provides no mechanism for reasoning about the overall behavior of the system.